samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Weakness.** While the creature has any Exhaustion levels, it regains only half the normal number of Hit Points from spending Hit Point Dice.

-**Restlessness.** While the creature has any Exhaustion levels, finishing a Long Rest neither restores lost Hit Points nor reduces the creature’s Exhaustion level.
+**Restlessness.** While the creature has any Exhaustion levels, finishing a Long Rest neither restores lost Hit Points nor reduces the creature's Exhaustion level.

 ***Fighting the Contagion.*** Daily at dawn, an infected creature makes a DC 11 Constitution saving throw.
 On a failed save, the creature gains 1 [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level as its fatigue worsens.
-On a successful save, the creature’s Exhaustion level decreases by 1.
-If the creature’s Exhaustion level is reduced to 0, the contagion ends on the creature.
+On a successful save, the creature's Exhaustion level decreases by 1.
+If the creature's Exhaustion level is reduced to 0, the contagion ends on the creature.

 ---